PolarCookie/arptool/README.md

 </table>

-For completeness; the numbers on expose armor
+For completeness; the numbers on expose armor.
 Here we assume 2/2 improved expose armor and that it replaced 5xsunder, giving it a arp of 475.

 <table>